DemocracyApps/CNP-Dev-Env/README.md

    Note that /var/www (and /vagrant) on the server both start with the contents of the directory you are running vagrant from.
 If you are using the VirtualBox provider, /var/www and /vagrant are linked and are actually shared between your local machine and the server and is linked to /vagrant on the server

-The remainder of this README is provider-dependent.

-## Local Development Environment Using VirtualBox

-The IP address is set to 192.168.33.23 in the Vagrantfile.
+4. The IP address is set to 192.168.33.23 in the Vagrantfile.
 If you wish to use a different IP, change it there and use the new value in your local /etc/hosts file.

     The system is set up by default with a Demo User with a special login link on the login page.
 If you wish to have users log in using Twitter or Facebook, you will need to add the appropriate client IDs and client secrets in CNP/cnp/app/config/packages/artdarek/oauth-4-laravel/config.php.

     To set a hostname for access, you can add a line like the following to the /etc/hosts file:

       192.168.33.23  cnp.dev